The Shock Doctrine by Naomi Klein reviewed

 “The recent spate of disasters has translated into such spectacular profits that many people around the world have come to the same conclusion: the rich and powerful must be deliberately causing the catastrophes so that they can exploit them.
 In July 2006, a national poll of U.S. residents found that more than a third of respondents believed that the government had a hand in the 9/11 attacks or took no action to stop them ‘because they wanted the United States to go to war in the Middle East.’
 Similar suspicions dog most of the catastrophes of recent years.
 In Louisiana in the aftermath of Katrina, the shelters were alive with rumors that the levees hadn’t broken but had been covertly blown up in order ‘to destroy the black part of town and keep the white part dry,’ as the Nation of Islam’s leader Louis Farrakhan, suggested.
 In Sri Lanka I often heard that the tsunami had been caused by underwater explosions detonated by the United States so that it could send troops into Southeast Asia and take full control over the region’s economies…The truth is at once less sinister and more dangerous.
 An economic system that requires constant growth, while bucking almost all serious attempts at environmental regulation, generates a steady stream of disasters all on its own, whether military, ecological or financial.
-The appetite for easy, short-term profits offered by purely speculative investment has turned the stock, currency and real estate markets into crisis-creation machines, as the the Asian financial crisis, the Mexican peso crisis and the dot-com collapse all demonstrate.
+The appetite for easy, short-term profits offered by purely speculative investment has turned the stock, currency and real estate markets into crisis-creation machines, as the Asian financial crisis, the Mexican peso crisis and the dot-com collapse all demonstrate.
 Our common addiction to dirty, nonrenewable energy sources keeps other kinds of emergencies coming: natural disasters (up 430 percent since 1975) and wars waged for control over scarce resources (not just Iraq and Afghanistan but lower-intensity conflicts such as those that rage in Nigeria, Colombia and Sudan), which in turn create terrorist blowback…” (p.
 539)

 It is true that those with power sometimes consciously create disasters and exploit them, as in the case of Chile or Indonesia.
 However, the popular idea that there is one over-arching plot is inaccurate and counter-productive.
 Many conspiracy theories parallel the Christian outlook of so-called “intelligent design.”
 Christians often will see the patterns in nature, then they conclude that such a natural order must be the work of a creator.
 In 1802, the theologian William Paley argued that because a watch contains order that is a result of a designer so too nature’s order must be the result of God.
 Christians, extrapolating on Aristotle, argued that animals and plants were perfectly fit to their environments and each other.
 Thus, they argued, there must be intelligence behind it all.
 As early as David Hume, writing in the mid-1700s, intelligent design was challenged.
 Hume argued that order in nature can be a result of simple processes.
 This can be seen in snowflake formation or crystal generation.
 This idea would be confirmed later in biology with the publication On the Origin of Species in 1859.
 Charles Darwin showed how order could arise in species from simple, natural processes over great periods of time, creating the illusion of intelligent design.
 The order found in animal and plant kingdoms is a result of natural selection over millions of years.

 Just as Christians see patterns in nature, conspiracy theorists see patterns in society and events.
 Both look for a non-existent single creator, a God or Illuminati, to explain the world or society.
 Such a view is inaccurate and unscientific.
-It is no accident that Karl Marx, the founder of revolutionary science, dedicated his major work, Capital, to Charles Darwin.
+Karl Marx, the founder of revolutionary science, admired the work of Charles Darwin.
 Just as Darwin showed how evolution in nature results form wholly natural laws, so did Marx show how the order and evolution of society can be explained similarly, by material laws.
 Instead of looking for a master conspiracy or master plotter, revolutionary scientists examine the social forces and systems that produce such events.
 Even if an Illuminati, a master plotter, did exist, its members’ actions would still be largely determined over the long-term by their position in the power structure, by class, gender, national, etc. interests.
 In other words, even if there were an Illuminati, explanations that referred to individual plotters would be largely superfluous to scientific explanation of society.
 In addition, such conspiracy-theory approaches are disempowering.
 They encourage the masses to look at revolution and social change through a police paradigm instead of a power paradigm.
 Even if one knew who the make-believe Illuminati were, it is not as though one could go arrest and put them on trial.
 Instead, such theories mystify power and make the masses powerless victims of an all-powerful plot.
 By contrast, the power paradigm teaches the masses to apply revolutionary science, to unite the social forces necessary for revolution, to build New Power, to seize power, to create a new mode of production, to redesign all of society in order to reach Leading Light Communism, the end all systematic oppression.

 The principal contradiction